h-off-nung/personal-website/README.md

-My personal website that is astatic, minimalist, lightweight, lightning fast portfolio and blog theme.
+## 🏠 Personal website

+Welcome to my personal website!
+It is a static, minimal, lightweight, lightning fast, and accessible portfolio and blog theme.
 It is primarily Astro, Tailwind and Typescript, with a very small amount of SolidJS for stateful components.

 ## 📋 Features